almazkun/effective_python/chapter_7_Cuncurrency_and_Parallelism_item_52-64/README.md

 `Queue` class is great for building robust pipelines.

-## Item 56:Know How to Recognize When Concurrency is Necessary
+## Item 56: Know How to Recognize When Concurrency is Necessary
 Here is an implementation of the Conway's Game of Life, a finite state automata illustration.
 THe rules a explained below.
 It start with 2-dimensional grid, of arbitrary size, with cells either Alive ` * ` or Dead ` - `.
 Based of the state of the neighboring sells on each turn each cell decides if its Alive, Dead or should regenerate.
 * This is the representation of the game 5*5 grid after 4 generations: